ernestwisniewski/kbin/docs/admin_guide.md

 If you would like to support the project, you can register using the following [affiliate link](https://hetzner.cloud/?ref=8tSPCw0qqIwl).

-The VPS is running Debian 11.
+The VPS is running Debian 11 / Ubuntu 22.04.
 Redis is used for caching, so it is recommended to have at least 2 CPUs (>2.6 GHz) and 4GB of RAM.
 Filesystem cache can be used too, but it causes significant performance issues under high traffic.

 ---